prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 In visitJoin() we should have method to validate JdbcJoinPushdown Conditions that is explained in the document.
 If the JoinNode satisfies the JdbcJoinPushdown Conditions we should pushdown the Join by creating a single table scan node for that Join.

 JoinPushdown should happen for InnerJoin.
-No other Join like LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN, etc should not pushdown.
+No other Joins like LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN, etc should be pushed down.

-Basic structure of GroupInnerJoinsByConnector optimizer is as follows
+Basic structure of GroupInnerJoinsByConnector optimizer is as follows :

 ```
 public class GroupInnerJoinsByConnector